Deim0s13/llm-assistant/README.md

 Simple in-context examples improve model grounding.
 Review and revise thse to better your use case.

+### • Debugging Prompt Matches

+Turn on DEBUG_MODE = True to see full matching diagnostics in the console.

+### • Testing Playground

+Use the Developer Playground panel to verify concept matching and output without impacting user conversation history.

+### • Testing Fuzzy Matching

+Enable or disable fuzzy matching dynamically from the UI to see the effects of relaxed keywork matching.

 ## Next Steps

 ### • Prompt Refinement and Few-Shot Tuning

-Improve the examples and phrasing in both `prompt_template.txt` and `specialized_prompts.json` for more consistent behaviours acros topics.
+Improve the examples and phrasing in both `prompt_template.txt` and `specialized_prompts.json` for more consistent behaviours across topics.

-## Naming Convention Update (From v0.2.4 Onwards)

-### Previous Format

-Branch names were descriptive and focused on what was being delivered, e.g.:

-- `specialized-prompts-upgrade`
-- `model-upgrade`
-- `alias-matching`

-### New Format (from v0.2.4 onward)

-Branch names now include the version for clarity and traceability:

-- `feature/v0.2.4-ui-devtools`
-- `bugfix/v0.2.5-token-logging`
-- `docs/v0.2.6-readme-refresh`

-This will make versioning clearer during merges and retrospectives, especially as the project grows.
-If you ever need to roll back or trace changes, this structure makes it easier.

 ### • Future Enhancements